-1. INTRODUCTION
+I. INTRODUCTION

-In an analysis of high-resolution (12.5 samples/s) magnetic field measurements obtained by Explorer 43 in the period March 18 to April 9, 1971, Turner et al. [1977] found that most low-field intensity regions ($B \le 1 \gamma$) were isolated and very thin ($\approx 10^4$ km, or $\approx 100 R_L$, where R_L is the proton Larmor radius).
+In an analysis of high resolution (12.5 samples/s) magnetic field measurements obtained by Explorer 43 in the period March 18 to April 9, 1971, Turner et al. (1977) found that most low-field intensity regions ($B \le 1\gamma$) were isolated and very thin ($\approx 10^4$ km or $\approx 100 R_L$, where R_L is the proton Larmor radius).
 They called these regions magnetic holes.
-Observations of such structures with two spacecraft [Fitzenreiter and Burlaga, 1978] show that the extent of magnetic holes is more than $\approx 10^5$ km.
+Observations of such structures with two spacecrafts (Fitzenreiter and Burlaga, 1977) show that the extent of magnetic holes is more than $\approx 10^5$ km.
 Magnetic holes form a class of current sheets.

-Three types of magnetic holes were identified by Turner et al. [1977] and analyzed by Fitzenreiter and Burlaga [1978]: (1) holes with no change in the magnetic field direction across the current sheet, (2) holes with a reversal in magnetic field direction but no rotation of the field vector across the current sheet, and (3) holes in which there is a rotation of the magnetic field vector across the current sheet.
-Turner et al. also exhibited current sheets in which the magnetic field intensity increased with no change in direction ('antiholes').
-The purpose of this paper is to apply the theory presented previously by Lemaire and Burlaga [1976] to explain antiholes and the three types of magnetic holes.
+Three types of magnetic holes were identified by Turner et al. (1977) and analyzed by Fitzenreiter and Burlaga (1977): 1) holes with no change in the magnetic field direction across the current sheet; 2) holes with a reversal in magnetic field direction, but no rotation of the field vector across the current sheet; and 3) holes in which there is a rotation of the magnetic field vector across the current sheet.
+Turner et al. also exhibited current sheets in which the magnetic field intensity increased with no change in direction ("anti-holes").
+The purpose of this paper is to present a theory for the three types of magnetic holes and for anti-holes.

-For the calculations we make the following assumptions:

-1. Magnetic holes are stationary inhomogeneities convected with the solar wind speed.

-2. They are bounded by thin current sheaths, and the radius of curvature of these sheaths is very large in comparison with the thickness.
+For the calculations, we make the following assumptions: 1) magnetic holes are stationary inhomogeneities convected with the solar wind speed.
+2) They are bounded by thin current sheaths and the radius of curvature of these sheaths is very large compared to the thickness.
 As a consequence, we consider the geometry of the sheath to be planar, with a normal in the \hat{z} direction.

-3. The physical variables are functions only of z.

-4. The magnetic field $\mathbf{B}(z)$ is normal to the \dot{z} direction as for tangential discontinuities.

-5. In the frame of reference moving with the magnetic hole there is an electric field $\mathbf{E}(z)$ along \hat{z} ; i.e., $E_x = E_y = 0$.
-This implies that there is no net plasma flow across the boundary layer.

-6. The plasma is quasi-neutral and consists of electrons and protons.
-Multiionic plasmas have been considered but will not be discussed in this paper.

-7. The plasma is collisionless.

-Copyright © 1978 by the American Geophysical Union.

-8. The diamagnetic currents are carried only by the protons (the electron velocity distribution is assumed to be isotropic).

-9. The plasma is in thermal equilibrium on both sides of the current sheath, and the bulk velocities at $z = \pm \infty$ are both equal to zero in a frame of reference comoving with the solar wind speed.
+3) The physical variables are functions only of z.
+4) The magnetic field, $\underline{B}(z)$, is normal to the \hat{z} direction as for tangential discontinuities.
+5) In the frame of reference moving with the magnetic hole, there is an electric field $\underline{E}(z)$ along \hat{z} i.e.. $E_x = E_y = 0$: this implies that there is no net plasma flow across the boundary layer.
+6) The plasma is quasi-neutral and consists of electrons and protons.
+Multi-ionic plasmashave been considered but will not be discussed in this paper.
+7) The plasma is collisionless.
+8) The diamagnetic currents are carried only by the protons (the electron velocity distribution is assumed to be isotropic).
+9) The plasma is in thermal equilibrium on both sides of the current sheath and the bulk velocities at $z = \pm \infty$ are both equal to zero in a frame of reference comoving with the solar wind speed.